mr-ozdemir/Traffic_sign_detection_model_with_CNN/README.md

 The Traffic Sign Detection project leverages a CNN model implemented in PyTorch to recognize traffic signs from static images or video streams.
 The model is trained on a comprehensive dataset of traffic signs, enabling it to detect and classify a wide range of sign types under different environmental conditions.

+## Dataset Information

+The dataset for this project was sourced from the Big Data and Artificial Intelligence Laboratory at Fırat University.
+It features a collection of traffic sign images across 39 distinct classes.
+To ensure uniformity, all images and their corresponding labels have been resized and normalized.
+This careful preparation facilitates the efficient training and evaluation of our Convolutional Neural Network (CNN) model for traffic sign detection.

+For more details and to download the dataset, visit the [Fırat University Big Data and AI Lab datasets page](http://buyukveri.firat.edu.tr/veri-setleri/).

 ## Features